eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 <!-- prettier-ignore-end -->

-## The virtual filesystem
+## VFS

-The VFS (Virtual FileSystem ) is a subsystem that implements the file and filesystem-related interfaces.
+The VFS (Virtual FileSystem) is a subsystem that implements the file and filesystem-related interfaces.
 All filesystems rely on the VFS.
 VFS enables different filesystems on different media to interoperate {% cite lkd -l 261 %}.

-## Filesystem Abstraction Layer

 Linux implements an abstraction layer around its low-level filesystem interface.
 Nothing in the kernel needs to understand the details of the filesystems, except the filesystems themselves.